JohnCoene/waiter/docs/waiter/examples.md

 ## On Render

 We can actually further simplify the application above: we do not in fact need to use the `hide` method.
 By default when specifying an `id` waiter will hide the waiting screen when the element, in our case a plot, is rendered.
-This applies to plots, tables, htmlwidgets, etc. Below we simplify the app, removing the `hide` method and demonstrate that it works on a `tableOutput` and `htmlwidgets` (a [highcharter](http://jkunst.com/highcharter/) chart in this case).
+This applies to plots, tables, htmlwidgets, etc. Below we simplify the app, removing the `hide` method and demonstrating that it works on a `tableOutput` and `htmlwidgets` (a [highcharter](http://jkunst.com/highcharter/) chart in this case).
 We also show that we can pass multiple ids to the waiter to have it show over multiple elements at once.

 ```r {highlight: [5,16,21]}
 library(shiny)